rokath/tcobs/README.md

 * Usually it is better to divide this task and do compression and COBS encoding separately.
 This is good if size and time do not really matter.
 * The for TCOBS expected messages are typically in the range of 2 to 300 bytes, but not limited, and a run-length encoding then makes sense for real-time compression.
-* Separating RLE and COBS costs more time (2 processing loops) and does not allow to squeeze out the last byte.
+* Separating compression and COBS costs more time (2 processing loops) and does not allow to squeeze out the last byte.
 * With the TCOBS algorithm, in only one processing loop a smaller transfer packet size is expected, combined with more speed.

 ##  4. <a name='COBSDataDisruption'></a>COBS Data Disruption